nunsie/nucash/README.md

 ## Motivation

 I started this project out of a new found interest in my personal finances.

-I could not find any free simple, easy to use, offline storage with online transaction syncing accounting software.
+I could not find any free, simple, easy to use, offline storage with online transaction syncing accounting software.
 Most of the options out there cost way too much, try to do more than I really care for and aren't really user friendly.

 GnuCash came really close, but I quickly ran into a few issues: